-Right mastery (sammāsati) is the seventh factor of the noble eightfold path.
-In this paper we've managed to look at mastery (sati) itself, as well as its progressive enhancements as mastery-comprehension (sati-sampajañña), as the satipaṭṭhāna method (mastery-attentiveness) and finally as the satipaṭṭhāna contemplative practice.
-We would hope right mastery would correspond in the Buddhist context to one of these degrees of elaboration if not to the root concept of sati itself.
+Right proficiency (sammāsati) is the seventh factor of the noble eightfold path.
+In this paper we've managed to look at proficiency (sati) itself, as well as its progressive Buddhist enhancements as proficiency-comprehension (sati-sampajañña), as the satipaṭṭhāna method (proficiency-attentiveness) and as the satipaṭṭhāna contemplative practice.
+We would hope right proficiency would correspond in the Buddhist context to one of these degrees of elaboration if not to the root concept of sati itself.

-I will suggest here that right mastery is, in fact, the satipaṭṭhāna method (mastery-attentiveness) to as applied to the other path practices.
-But to reach that conclusion, we must first look at two seemingly inconsistent ways in which right mastery is specified in the early texts.
+I will suggest here that right proficiency is the application of the satipatthāna method (proficiency-attentiveness) to the other path practices.
+But to reach that conclusion, we must first look at the two primary ways in which right proficiency is specified in the early texts.
 The first is as something that runs and circles around the other factors of the path.
-The second is as the "four satipaṭṭhānas" themselves.
+The second is as the "four satipatthānas."

-Right mastery runs and circles around everything else.
-Let's begin by looking at how the Buddha incorporated the combination of right view, right effort and right mastery as factors at work in virtually all of Buddhist practice.
+Right proficiency runs and circles around everything else.
+Let's begin by looking at how the Buddha incorporated the combination of right view, right effort and right proficiency as factors at work in virtually all of Buddhist practice.